Soliton decomposition of the Box-Ball System: Preliminaries and results

-Define the \emph{runs} of $\eta$ as maximal blocks of successive sites where $\eta$ has a constant value, forming a partition of $\Z$.
-Assume first $\eta$ has a finite number of balls, so it has a semi-infinite run of zeros to the left and one to the right.
+Define the \emph{runs} of $\eta$ as maximal blocks of successive sites where $\eta$ has a constant value, so that they form a partition of $\Z$.
+Assume first that $\eta$ has a finite number of balls, so it has a finite number of finite runs and two semi-infinite runs of zeros, one to the left and one to the right.